segmentio/segment-docs/src/connections/destinations/catalog/actions-criteo-audiences/index.md

 Criteo Audiences (Actions) enables advertisers to send Segment Persona Audiences to Criteo using Criteo's Audience API.

-By using Segment's Persona Audiences with Criteo, you have the opportunity to get traffic and drive conversions from new and existing customers as well as re-engaging existing customers with hyper-relevant ads that promote product discovery.
+By using Segment's Persona Audiences with Criteo, you can increase traffic and drive conversions with hyper-relevant ads that promote product discovery.

 ## Benefits of Criteo Audiences (Actions)

+Benefits of the Critero Audiences (Actions) destination include:
-This integration creates a direct connection between Segment and Criteo for a higher match rate of email identifiers.
-Other benefits include:
+- **Improved email matching**: This integration creates a direct connection between Segment and Criteo for a higher match rate of email identifiers.

 - **Fewer settings**: Unlike Criteo's Filter destination, this destination doesn't require any custom copy and paste code.
 You only need the Advertiser ID and the Criteo API credentials.